-The 8 species of owls in Ohio are the Barn Owl, Barred Owl, Eastern Screech-owl, Great Horned Owl, Long-eared Owl, Northern Saw-whet Owl, Short-eared Owl, and the Snowy Owl.
+The Buckeye State, nestled in the northeastern United States between Kentucky to the south and Lake Erie to the north, provides a diverse habitat that supports eight distinct owl species.
+Ohio’s owl species include the Barn Owl, Barred Owl, Eastern Screech-Owl, Great Horned Owl, Long-eared Owl, Northern Saw-whet Owl, Short-eared Owl, and the Snowy Owl.

 1. Eastern Screech-owl

 The Eastern Screech-owl is a year-round resident to Ohio and can be found all throughout the state.
 These small owls feed on various insects, rodents, and songbirds.

 Eastern Screech-owls will readily take up residence in nest boxes, if you’d like to attract a mating pair then consider putting one up in your yard.
 They will also use bird baths if you have one in your yard.